|English and Related Literature|

 Add this profile to your favourites so you can return to it later from your account.

-A day in the life of a Senior Principal, IT Leaders Advisory in the United Kingdom
+A day in the life of a Director, IT Leaders Advisory in the United Kingdom

 I took steps at York to broaden my skill set and got involved in a lot of societies